-To support this process during fiscal year 2022, Treasury continued to provide information and assistance to significant component entities to aid in resolving their intragovernmental differences.
+To support this process during fiscal year 2023, Treasury continued to provide information and assistance to significant component entities to aid in resolving their intragovernmental differences.
 Treasury also issued additional guidance to entities for specific types of trading partner transactions.
-In addition, Treasury's quarterly scorecard process43 highlights differences needing the entities' attention, identifies differences that need to be resolved through a formal dispute resolution process,44 and reinforces the entities' responsibilities to resolve intragovernmental differences.
+In addition, Treasury's quarterly scorecard process highlights differences needing the entities' attention,42 identifies differences that need to be resolved through a formal dispute resolution process,43 and reinforces the entities' responsibilities to resolve intragovernmental differences.
 Treasury continued to identify and monitor systemic root causes of intragovernmental differences and related corrective action plans.
-As a result of these and other actions, a significant number of intragovernmental differences were identified and resolved.
+Treasury determines intragovernmental differences by comparing summarized intragovernmental balances that each component entity reports.
+In fiscal year 2023, Treasury was able to work with component entities to reduce intragovernmental differences to amounts Treasury determined were immaterial to the consolidated financial statements.
+Treasury recorded an adjustment to remove the remaining differences with an offsetting adjustment to net cost.

-While progress was made, we continued to note that amounts federal entity trading partners reported to Treasury were not in agreement by significant amounts.
-Several CFOs cited that the reasons for these differences included differing accounting methodologies, accounting errors, and timing differences.
-Auditors for several significant component entities continued to report that the entities did not have effective processes for reconciling intragovernmental activity and balances with their trading partners.
-For example, the DOD auditor reported that DOD, which has a substantial amount of intragovernmental activity and balances, did not have accounting systems that were able to capture the trading partner data required to eliminate intradepartmental and intragovernmental transactions, which resulted in a
+While progress was made, auditors for several significant component entities continued to report that the entities did not have effective processes for reconciling intragovernmental activity and balances with their trading partners.44 In fiscal year 2023, auditors reported that several component entities could not accurately identify all intragovernmental transactions and were unable to fully reconcile intragovernmental transactions with their trading partners.
+For example, DOD's auditor reported that DOD, which has a substantial amount of intragovernmental activity and balances, did not have accounting systems that were able to capture the trading partner data required to eliminate intradepartmental and intragovernmental transactions, which resulted in a risk of material misstatements.
+In addition, other material weaknesses reported by DOD's auditor could contribute to this material weakness.
+Such weaknesses could result in material misstatements in the component entities' intragovernmental balances reported to Treasury.

-43Treasury produces a quarterly scorecard for each significant entity, as well as any other component entity reporting significant intragovernmental balances or differences, that reports various aspects of the entity's intragovernmental differences with its trading partners, including the composition of the differences by trading partner and category.
+42Treasury produces a quarterly scorecard for each significant entity, as well as any other component entity reporting significant intragovernmental balances or differences, that reports various aspects of each entity's intragovernmental differences with its trading partners, including the composition of the differences by trading partner and category.
 Pursuant to Treasury guidance, entities are expected to resolve, with their respective trading partners, the differences identified in their scorecards.

-44When an entity and its respective trading partner cannot resolve an intragovernmental difference, Treasury guidance directs the entity to request that Treasury resolve the dispute.
+43When an entity and its respective trading partner cannot resolve an intragovernmental difference, Treasury guidance directs the entity to request that Treasury resolve the dispute.
 Treasury will review the dispute and issue a decision on how to resolve the difference, which the entities must follow.